-We caught up with Bec Berkley, Artistic Director of Music at Reading since August 2017, to see how she was getting on during this isolation period!
+We caught up with Bec Berkley, Artistic Director of Music at Reading from August 2017 until June 2020, to see how she was getting on during this isolation period!

 What has been the worst or most memorable thing that has happened during one of your performances – as a performer/director/accompanist etc?

 I have good and bad experiences of this.
 I have performed contemporary pieces in front of the (famous) composer on several occasions, and this can be remarkably challenging and also really rewarding, especially when the music is technically challenging, and the publishing company only tell you the day before the concert that the famous person is attending!
 I remember one very poignant performance where the person who had commissioned the work to commemorate their child who had died attended the concert.
 It was a real privilege to be able to meet them, and to be able perform the work.

 Less positive memories include conducting Spem in Alium – a forty voice motet with eight choirs of 5 voices all around the church – and getting lost a couple of bars in at the dress rehearsal, and then being slightly pleased that the choir broke down and we needed to stop so no-one noticed that I’d got lost some while back.
 And I have a habit of forgetting my concert shoes.

 I do remember some orchestral players inventing a game called Bec Bingo, where they would write down swear words on a piece of paper and then tick them off during rehearsals with a opera group that I was working with.
 They said that as the rehearsals progressed I got more and more angry and sweary with the singers on stage, and they found it increasingly harder to play because they were laughing.

 Who is your musical inspiration?

 I would like to be Nicola Benedetti when I grow up.
 Her Benedetti Foundation does the most fantastic work to inspire and education young musicians.
 I also always wanted to sound like Nina Simone when In sang, but I never did!